njaalaase/DATA1200-Home-exam/README.md

 Illustration photo, with photographer name and rights-holder name in byline.

-The size of any photo should never be bigger than 1 MB.
+The size of any photo should never be bigger than 1 MB